mardiros/jeepito/docs/source/user/glossary.rst

       Finally, a Service Handler can also create sub message to process, those message will run inside the same transaction of the :term:`Unit Of Work`.

-   testing goat
-      An not to the book Test-Driven Development with Python from Harry Percival.

    Ubiquitous Language
       In the Domain Driven Design book, Eric introduce the approach by communication issue, where stake holder and developper does not share the same language.